lizsuter/lizsuter.github.io/_pages/projects.md

 <br/><br/>
 <br/><br/>

-### MicroPro: MICRObial PROcesses in oxygen minimum zones: From in situ community rate measurements to single cells
+### MicroPro: Microbial Processes in oxygen minimum zones: From in situ community rate measurements to single cells
 In summer 2020, a Molloy student and I are joining the MicroPro cruise to the Eastern Tropical North Pacific (ETNP) Oxygen Minimum Zone (OMZ).
 This is an NSF-funded project to determine rates of turnover and identities of geochemically important microbes in one of the ocean's largest ODWCs.
 The project is led by [Dr. Maria Pachiadaki](https://www.whoi.edu/profile/mpachiadaki/) at [WHOI](https://www.whoi.edu/).
 Check back in August 2020 for updates and a cruise blog!
 *UPDATE: Due to COVID19 this field campaign has been postponed.*